 - Certificate of analysis.

 Every reputable CBD company should have a certificate of analysis (COA) for their product.
 Ideally, this should be done for every batch of CBD that is produced.
 This analysis measures how much CBD, THC, and other terpenes are in the product.
 It also tests for things like heavy metals and other contaminants.
 A product labeled as “CBD” or “hemp” must have less than 0.30% THC.
 This is not enough to get your pet “high”.

 A product may be interchangeably labeled as “hemp” or “CBD”.
 CBD is a derivative of the hemp plant.
 Hemp is a type of cannabis plant, with the other type being marijuana.
 Hemp plants are very low in THC.
 This can get confusing!
 If you want to dive deeper into learning more about cannabis, start by reading Dr. Angie’s Cannabis 101 for Cats and Cannabis 101 for Dogs.

 For an example of a certificate of analysis, check out the HempRx COA here.

 Make sure the CBD product you are using for your pet is organic and pesticide free.
 Just as you would choose the cleanest food for your cat or dog, the same is true for herbs.

 Finding out where and how the CBD is grown, and what extraction method is used when extracting CBD, are all very good questions to ask.

 When it comes down to it, deciding to start your pet on CBD may actually be a less difficult decision than knowing what CBD to start!
 For cats and small dogs, I love HempRx.
 For medium/large size dogs and multi-pet households, HempRx Forte is the way to go.
 Dr. Angie’s dosing chart for both can be found here.
 This takes loads of work off your shoulders!

 Still have questions about CBD for pets that I didn’t answer?
 I’d love to talk to you!
-Just leave a comment below, or let’s chat during a scheduled phone consultation.
+Just leave a comment below.